scious/documentation/docs/bask/latest.md

    - `ELEMENT_RESET`
    - `ELEMENT_STATE`

-In the default build file we provide, that looks like:
+In the default build file we provide, those arguments are used as follows:

 ```jsx title="build.mjs"
 import * as esbuild from 'esbuild'